Pieter Seelaar: Career

 The 2008 ICC World Twenty20 Qualifier was hosted by Ireland, the pre-tournament favourites.
-Of the six teams participating, the tournament marked the first time four of them played Twenty20 Internationals (T20I) including the Netherlands.
-The opening match between the Netherlands and Kenya nine of the Netherlands' players, including Seelaar, were playing not just their first T20I, but their first twenty20 match.
-Seelaar took two wickets while conceding 59 runs, and after rain prevent the final from being held the title was shared between Ireland and the Netherlands, both of whom qualified for the 2009 World Twenty20 in England.
+Of the six teams participating, the tournament marked the first time four of them, including the Netherlands, played Twenty20 Internationals (T20I).
+In the opening match between the Netherlands and Kenya, nine of the Netherlands players, including Seelaar, were playing not just their first T20I, but also their first Twenty20 match.
+Seelaar took two wickets while conceding 59 runs, and after rain prevented the final from being held, the title was shared between Ireland and the Netherlands, both of whom qualified for the 2009 World Twenty20 in England.

-In April 2009 a qualifying tournament for the 2011 World Cup was held.
-It allowing Associate and Affiliate members of the ICC a chance to qualify for the World Cup, and the Netherlands was amongst the successful teams.
+In April 2009, a qualifying tournament for the 2011 World Cup was held.
+It allowed Associate and Affiliate members of the ICC a chance to qualify for the World Cup, and the Netherlands was amongst the successful teams.
 Seelaar picked up seven wickets from eight matches, on average each costing over fifty runs.
 In June, the Netherlands participated in the World T20 in England.
 Though the Netherlands did not progress beyond the first round, they beat England in the opening match of the tournament, an achievement hailed by captain Jeroen Smits as "Without doubt, the biggest day in Dutch cricket history".
 Seelaar took three wickets in the Netherlands' two matches whilst conceding 69 runs.

 The England and Wales Cricket Board launched a new one-day competition, the Clydesdale Bank 40, in 2010.
 As well as the 18 first-class teams from England and Wales, two overseas teams were invited to participate.
 The Netherlands and Scotland made up the final two teams.
 The Netherlands lost all but two of their twelve matches; they won one and the other was ended in no result.
 Seelaar was the Netherlands' leading wicket-taker in the competition with 13 dismissals at an average of 28.46 and best figures of 3 for 31 (3/31).

 Seelaar was included in the Netherlands' 15-man squad for the 2011 World Cup.
 Losing all six of their matches, the Netherlands exited in the first round.
 Seelaar was the team's leading wicket-taker in the competition with eight wickets for 306 runs.
 Later that year the Netherlands took part in the 2011 Clydesdale Bank 40.
 They improved on the results of the previous year, winning five and tying one of their twelve matches.
 Seelaar took seven wickets at an average of 50.00.